laravel-enso/documentation/docs/frontend/themes.md

 Enso UI Themes

-## Usage

-All components can be used outside of the Enso ecosystem.
+This package is meant to be used only in the Enso ecosystem.

-### Demo

 For live examples and demos, you may visit [laravel-enso.com](https://www.laravel-enso.com)

-### Installation
+## Installation

 Install the package:
 ```
 yarn add @enso-ui/themes
 ```

 The package has the two default Enso themes, one light and one dark.
-The themes are then imported in Enso's `webpack.mix.js`.
+The themes must be imported in Enso's `webpack.mix.js`.

-### Removing themes
+## Removing themes

 If you remove one of your themes, note that the theme selector will no longer be visible in the right settings side bar.

-### Customizing the themes
+## Customizing the themes

 You mai copy the theme you want to customize locally, change it as per your requirements, and then simply import your local theme in the `webpack.mix.js` file.

 If you need to customize the aspect of one or more of the components, the customized styles should go into the `bulma/components` sub-folder.

 Since our themes are built on top of Bulma, its variables are customized in the `dark` and `light` sub-folders.

-## Depends on

-- `bulma`
-- `bulma-extensions`
-- `flatpickr`

 ## Contributions